Last updated on December 25th, 2022 at 02:42 pm

 - 10 JD: Talal bin Abdullah, who assumed the throne and became the king of Jordan after his father, Abdullah bin al-Hussein I, was killed.
 He was only king for about a year, however, before he abdicated for health reasons.

 - 20 JD: Hussein bin Talal, the king of Jordan from 1953 until 1999.
-He did a lot for the country of Jordan and is known for greatly improving the lives of Jordanians through his policies.
-He also helped make Jordan a more modern society than previous rulers had.
+He did a lot for the country of Jordan and is known for improving the lives of Jordanians through his modernizing policies.

 - 50 JD: Abdullah bin al-Hussein II, the current king of Jordan; read more about him below.